Nita Barrow: Career

 Barrow's career began in 1964, when she became a Nursing Advisor for the Pan American Health Organization for the Caribbean area.
 In 1975, she became the Director of the Christian Medical Commission of the World Council of Churches (WCC) and President of the World YWCA (1975–1983).
-She was president of the International Council of Adult Education (ICAE) from 1982 through 1990 and Convenor of the Non-Governmental Organization (NGO) Forum for the Decade of Women in Nairobi, Kenya in 1983.
+She was president of the International Council for Adult Education (ICAE) from 1982 through 1990 and Convenor of the Non-Governmental Organization (NGO) Forum for the Decade of Women in Nairobi, Kenya in 1983.
 In 1985, at the Nairobi World Conference on Women, Barrow served as the chair of the NGO Forum.

 She was a member of the Commonwealth Group of Eminent Persons that visited South Africa in 1986.
 During that mission she successfully thwarted South Africa's military restrictions, through entering the restricted area of Alexandra township disguised in African garb and head-dress.

-In 1980 Barrow was conferred the highest honor in Barbados; she was made a Dame of St. Andrew (DA) of the Order of Barbados.
-She was also awarded an Honorary Fellowship of the Royal College of Nursing.
+Barrow was conferred the highest honor in Barbados; she was made a Dame of St. Andrew (DA) of the Order of Barbados in 1980.
+In 1990, she was appointed Dame Grand Cross of the Order of St Michael and St George (GCMG).
+She was also awarded an Honorary Fellowship of the Royal College of Nursing (FRCN).

-Barrow suffered from a massive stroke the night of her death.
+Barrow suffered from a stroke the night of her death.
 She was survived by her sisters, Sybil Barrow and Ena Comma.